Borrowing over $100,000 in student loans is a huge decision.

-As more and more students rack up six-figures of student loan debt, we are long overdue to ask an important question… is it a good idea to borrower $100,000 or more to pay for school?
+As more and more students rack up six-figures of student loan debt, families need to ask an important question: is it a good idea to borrow $100,000 or more to pay for school?

 The Price Tag Doesn’t Represent the Value of Education